Frequently Asked Questions

 Our goal is to educate our residents and the public and gain voluntary compliance.
 In circumstances where there is a failure to correct the violation, administrative penalties may be imposed.
 Penalties depend on the type of violation and what code is involved.
 General violations like property nuisances may be issued administrative citations for $100.00, $200.00, and $500.00.
 For building and safety violations and public works violations, administrative citations may be issued for $100.00, $500.00, and $1,000.00.
 Some violation like illegal dumping are misdemeanors and punishable by up to $1,000.00 fine and up to 6 months in jail.

-When an administrative citation is issued by Neighborhood Improvement Services staff, you will need to pay or appeal the administrative citation within 15 days of the date the citation was issued.
+When an administrative citation is issued by Neighborhood Improvement Services staff, you will need to pay or appeal the administrative citation within 15 days from the date the citation was issued.
 You can appeal the citation at www.CitationProcessingCenter.com or call 1-800-989-2058.
 In addition, if you do not abate the violation by the new deadline, you may receive addition administrative citations.
 If you would like to appeal the citation, you will need to mail a written request to appeal AND pay the citation via phone, online, or by mail; all before the deadline.
 You may obtain the request to appeal form here.

 If you need to get rid of bulky items like furniture, please Athen's Services at 1-888-336-6100 to schedule a bulky item pick-up.
 Residential customers and multi-family buildings like apartment complexes are able to have two bulky items pick-up PER week for free.
 Each addition item in the same week is a $25.00 charge for pick-up.
 Athen's also does electronic (e-waste) pick-ups twice a year for free and $25.00 per additional item.
 Please remember that even if you schedule a pick-up, you can only place the item(s) out curbside 24 hours in advance or less.

 The red door hanger is for illegal dumping.
 It contains information on how to get rid of bulky items legally by calling Athen's Services.
 If you did not place the items in front of your property, we ask if you can contact Athen's and request a pick-up for the item(s).
 Property owners are responsible for the conditions in front of their house, including the parkway.